DomJWise/ooRexxDebugger/README.md

 ::OPTIONS TRACE ?A
 ```

-Control of program / trace output and possible limitations
+Control of program / trace output and possible limitations with embedded environments
 ----------------------------------------------------------

 When launching a debug session via rexxdebugger there are command line options (see above) for controlling where these types of ouput go but there are additional debugger commands (CAPTURE/CAPTUREX/NOCAPTURE) that can be used to make changes during any active debug session.
 Further details on what they do can can found in the Help text, but it is important to note that some embedded environments may take full control of program and trace output.
 For these environments you may not be able to redirect ouput to the debug console window and will be limited to  whatever output is generated by the embedding application.